 2. International transfer

-We may process your personal data in a country other than your place of residence.
+We may process your personal data in a territory other than your place of residence.
 We adopt measures as required under applicable law to ensure your data will be given the relevant protection.

 3. Age limitation

 We will not knowingly collect personal data about users under 13 years old.
-Unless the Terms of Services state otherwise, the Services are intended for users who are of legal age for data protection purposes according to the laws of their country of residence.
+Unless the Terms of Services state otherwise, the Services are intended for users who are of legal age for data protection purposes according to the laws of the territory in which they reside.
 You can learn more about our age requirements here: https://olympics.com/en/age-consent .
 If we become aware that a child below age has provided us with personal data, we will take steps to delete their personal data and close their account.
 If you become aware that your child has provided us with personal data without your consent, please contact us.

 4. Data retention